moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_service.md

 ### Service

-A separate Service, which is accessed by its id value.
+A separate Service, which is accessed by its ID value.

 ### Get Service